Protecting Your Site from Content Theft

 File a Report with the Police

-Being that copied content is theft, it’s possible that the police might have some jurisdiction in the matter.
-Of course, you’ll want to have proof before you walk into the station claiming such serious allegations, and a witness doesn’t hurt either.
-Years ago, Bruce had watched his content show up so many places that he began expecting to see it in bathroom stalls.
+Since copied content is theft, the police might have some jurisdiction.
+Of course, you’ll want proof before you walk into the station claiming such serious allegations, and a witness doesn’t hurt either.
+Years ago, Bruce had watched his content show up in so many places that he began expecting to see it in bathroom stalls.
 He was fed up and decided to do something about it, so he called the police.
 They said they would be happy to help if the content was officially copyrighted.
 At the time, it wasn’t.
 You can bet that changed fast.

 Send a Cease and Desist Letter and Litigation